MattAgn/zeromq-tp/README.md

 - Several clients order 1 pizza randomly from the given list
 - Workers (pizzaiolos) make the pizzas in 5 seconds (they're very good pizzaiolos) and send them back with their price
 - The delivery takes 2 seconds

+Try to run 4 clients and 2 workers and see what happens